Contact Us Today For Free Rendering & Design Services!

 Taxes will vary by state, so depending on where you reside, your siding project costs will vary.
 Some home siding jobs may even be tax-deductible, depending on your use of the home.
 Your personal home may not receive any deductions, but should you decide to upgrade your siding, you may be able to increase your tax basis and reduce your capital gains when selling your home down the line.
 For rental homes, you will be able to deduct the annual depreciation on the home as tax deductions.

 Permits are necessary if you are stripping and adding new siding.
 The local building department must be sure that the siding can stand against the weather and climate in your area.
 Permits are usually not required if you are simply adding a new layer of siding over old siding.
 If you need to patch a rotted board or small hole, generally that wouldn’t mess with the structural integrity of your home, so you would not need a permit in that situation either.

 Other or additional construction

 Before starting your siding project, you should consult a professional to make sure that your project is doable and necessary.
-When you choose to work with MHx Designs, one of our experienced team members will help guide you through the process of adding, replacing, painting, patching, or repairing siding.
+When you choose to work with MHX Designs, one of our experienced team members will help guide you through the process of adding, replacing, painting, patching, or repairing siding.
 They will be able to make sure that you aren’t hitting any HVAC, electrical, or plumbing systems; test potentially hazardous materials (asbestos, lead, etc.), and check for any framework that needs modifying based on your siding.

 Some projects take a couple of days, others can take up to a month.
 It really depends on the size and shape of your home; the type of material you plan to use as siding; the cuts needed to work around the windows, gutters, etc. around your home; and the size of the work crew that does the work on your home.
-A local professional like MHx Designs will be able to give you an accurate estimate on time and costs before starting your project.
+A local professional like MHX Designs will be able to give you an accurate estimate of time and costs before starting your project.

 How do you get started?